matthiasdemuzere/w2w/JOSS/paper.md

 **Pathway 1**: **Morphological parameters** are assigned directly to the high-resolution LCZ map, and are afterwards aggregated to the lower-resolution WRF grid.
 In this way, the method produces a unique urban morphology parameter value for each WRF grid cell.
 This was found to be more efficient in reproducing urban boundary layer features, especially in the outskirts of the city [@Zonato2020], and is in line with the [WUDAPT-to-COSMO](https://github.com/matthiasdemuzere/WUDAPT-to-COSMO) routine [@Varentsov2020].

 Morphological urban canopy parameter values are provided in `LCZ_UCP_default.csv`, and are generally based on values provided in @Stewart2012 and @Stewart2014.
-Some additional details:
+In addition:

 * Building width (BW) is taken from `URBPARM_LCZ.TBL` (available in WRF's run/ folder).
 * While `URBPARM_LCZ.TBL` also has values on street width, `W2W` derives street width from the mean building height (MH_URB2D) and the Height-to-Width ratio (H2W), to have these fields consistent.
 * Plan (LP_URB2D), frontal (LF_URB2D) and total (LB_URB2D) area indices are based on formulas in @Zonato2020.
 * HI_URB2D is obtained by fitting a bounded normal distribution to the minimum (MH_URB2D_MIN), mean (MH_URB2D), and maximum (MH_URB2D_MAX) of the building heights, as provided in `LCZ_UCP_default.csv`.
-The building height standard deviation () is also required, and is approximated as $(MH_URB2D_MAX - MH_URB2D_MIN) / 4$.
+The building height standard deviation is also required, and is approximated as ${(MH_URB2D_MAX - MH_URB2D_MIN) / 4}$.
 * For computational efficiency, HI_URB2D values lower than 5% were set to 0 after resampling, the remaining HI_URB2D percentages are re-scaled to 100%.

 **Pathway 2**: In line with the former Fortran-based `W2W` procedure, **radiative and thermal parameters** are assigned to the modal LCZ class that is assigned to each WRF grid cell.
-These parameter values are not stored in the netcdf output, but are read from URBPARM_LCZ.TBL and assigned automatically to the modal LCZ class when running the model.
+These parameter values are not stored in the netcdf output, but are read from `URBPARM_LCZ.TBL` and assigned automatically to the modal LCZ class when running the model.

 * _Step 5: Adjust global attributes_

+In a final step, some global attributes are adjusted in the resulting netcdf files:

 * NBUI_MAX is added as a global attribute in the netcdf file, reflecting the maximum amount of HI_URB2D classes that are not 0 across the model domain.
 This paramater can be used when compiling WRF, to optimize memory storage.
 * NUM_LAND_CAT is set to 41, to reflect the addition of 10 (or 11) built LCZ classes.
-This is not only done for the highest resolution domain file, but also for all of its parent domain files.
-As such, make sure these files are also available in our input data directory.
+This is not only done for the highest resolution domain file, but also for **all of its parent domain files**.
+As such, make sure these files are also available in the input data directory.

 Resulting output: **geo_em.d0X_LCZ_params.nc**